jordankoschei/2022/_posts/2016-01-29-space-coast.md

 ---
-title: Space Coast
+title: NASA Social at the Kennedy Space Center
 excerpt: A trip to the Kennedy Space Center, a scrubbed rocket launch, and my personal space odyssey.
+categories:
-categories: Musings
+- Musings
+- Featured
 ---

 <figure>